400.10 Purpose of the DDPAS-4

 400.40 Categorical Need for Nursing Facility Level of Care

 An individual who is comatose, functioning at the brain stem level, terminally ill with a life expectancy of six months or less (as certified by a physician), or who has a diagnosis of dementia (of any type) shall categorically be determined to need a nursing facility level of care and is considered appropriate for admission to a nursing facility.
 It is not necessary to consider the need for active treatment when individuals experiencing these conditions are seeking admission to nursing facilities.
-In such cases, PAS agencies must document the condition on the DDPAS-4.
+In such cases, ISC agencies must document the condition on the DDPAS-4.
 Be certain to include documentation from the physician in the individual's file.
 Indicate on the DDPAS-5 that active treatment is not needed due to the categorical need for a nursing facility level of care.